slegras/EBAI2017/hands-on/hands-on.md

 Open the file SRR576938.out.
 How many reads were mapped?**

 ## Estimating the number of duplicated reads <a name="dup"></a>
 **Goal**: Duplicated reads i.e reads mapped at the same positions in the genome are present in ChIP-seq results.
 They can arise for several reasons including a biased amplification during the PCR step of the library prep, DNA fragment coming from repetitive elements of the genome, sequencing saturation or the same clusters read several times on the flowcell (i.e optical duplicates).
 As analyzing ChIP-Seq data consist at some point in detecting signal enrichment, we can not keep duplicated reads for subsequent analysis.
-So let's detect them.
+So let's detect them using [Picard](http://broadinstitute.github.io/picard/)

 1. Go to the directory with alignment file of treatment (IP)
 ```bash